 Advantage Capitalization

 Of all the games where you reached a 1.5-pawn advantage, how many you actually won.
-Conversion by Advantage Size slices it by how big the lead was — the pattern tells you whether the problem is technique or carelessness.
+Conversion by Advantage Size slices it by how big the lead was, and the pattern tells you whether the problem is technique or carelessness.

 Steady climb across the buckets = technique gap on small edges.
 If all four were red, the problem would be carelessness instead.